mikkokallio/bicep-workshop/README.md

 - Make code more readable but also provide guidance during deployment.
 - Test deployment to see this.
 - Command to view these from CLI?

+## Task 2.3: Dependent resources -- add a VM to the vnet

+This task involves creating a resource that is dependent on another.
+- Create a VM using this template (add link)
+- Check that parameters are in place.
+- Deploy to check the VM is created in the right subnet.
+- Add descriptions where applicable.
+(From here on, do this every time you add new params, resources, etc.)

 ## Task 2.3: Add resource name prefix to all names
 - Add another string param prefix and give it a value, such as "workshop".